Home » Posts tagged 'currency' (Page 19)

 China Completes SWIFT Alternative, May Launch “De-Dollarization Axis” As Soon As September

-One of the recurring threats used by the western nations in their cold (and increasingly more hot) war with Russia, is that Putin’s regime may be locked out of all international monetary transactions when Moscow is disconnected from the EU-based global currency messaging and interchange service known as SWIFT (a move, incidentally, which SWIFT lamented as was revealed in October when we reported that it announces it “regrets the pressure” to disconnect Russia).
+China Completes SWIFT Alternative, May Launch “De-Dollarization Axis” As Soon As September One of the recurring threats used by the western nations in their cold (and increasingly more hot) war with Russia, is that Putin’s regime may be locked out of all international monetary transactions when Moscow is disconnected from the EU-based global currency messaging […]

 The Global Dollar Funding Shortage Is Back With A Vengeance And “This Time It’s Different”

-The last time the world was sliding into a US dollar shortage as rapidly as it is right now, was following the collapse of Lehman Brothers in 2008.
-The response by the Fed: the issuance of an unprecedented amount of FX liquidity lines in the form of swaps to foreign Central Banks.
-The “swapped” amount went from practically zero to a peak of $582 billion on December 10, 2008.
+The Global Dollar Funding Shortage Is Back With A Vengeance And “This Time It’s Different” The last time the world was sliding into a US dollar shortage as rapidly as it is right now, was following the collapse of Lehman Brothers in 2008.
+The response by the Fed: the issuance of an unprecedented amount of […]

 The Monetary Illusion Again in Trade

-Just as a follow-up to further highlight and emphasize the “monetary illusion” of currency devaluation in this closed environment, the yen’s returned devaluation against the “dollar” more recently has renewed confusion (or intentional misdirection) about what Abenomics is supposedly accomplishing.
-Taken solely from the perspective of the Japanese internally, exports to the US are once more growing, and doing so rather sharply.
-December’s year-over-year gain, in yen, was almost 24% while January came in at an equally robust 16.5%.
+The Monetary Illusion Again in Trade Just as a follow-up to further highlight and emphasize the “monetary illusion” of currency devaluation in this closed environment, the yen’s returned devaluation against the “dollar” more recently has renewed confusion (or intentional misdirection) about what Abenomics is supposedly accomplishing.
+Taken solely from the perspective of the Japanese internally, exports […]

 Why Japan is Not Greece or EU For that Matter